Does Testosterone Increase Prostate Cancer Risk?

 We can create a basic chart of healthy testosterone levels by age group, and it would look like this:

-The majority of children may start puberty changes around 10-13 years old, and normal puberty is always expected before 17 years old.
-Thus, between 10-13 years old, we will see rising typical values in children’s testosterone levels.
+Many children may begin puberty changes around 10-13 years old, and the typical onset of puberty is expected before 17 years old.
+During this period, there is an increase in typical values of children’s testosterone levels.

-After 18 years old, average testosterone values will always be higher than 300 ng/dL, even during adulthood and as a senior.
+After 18 years old, average testosterone values are generally expected to be higher than 300 ng/dL, continuing into adulthood and senior years.
+However, individual variations exist.

 How do testosterone levels affect men’s health?